RedisLabs/redislabs-docs/content/kubernetes/networking/routes.md

 ]
 ---

-OpenShift routes allow requests to be routed to the database from outside the cluster.
+OpenShift routes allow requests to be routed to the database or cluster API from outside the cluster.
 For more information about routes, see [OpenShift documentation](https://docs.openshift.com/container-platform/4.13/networking/routes/route-configuration.html).

 ## Prerequisites